English

 ENGLISH 220—RHETORICAL STUDIES (HA)

-Spring.
-Credit, three hours.
+On Demand.
+Credit, four hours.
 Introduction to rhetoric and rhetorical analysis.
 Students will apply Greco-Roman, contemporary, and/or global rhetorical traditions to their own writing and speaking.
 Attention to the ethics of rhetorical practice.

 ENGLISH 250—SURVEY OF AMERICAN LITERATURE: BEGINNINGS TO 1865 (HA)